 3. Stress-response hyperstimulation

 When stress responses occur infrequently, the body can recover relatively quickly from the physiological, psychological, and emotional changes the stress response brings about.
-But when stress responses occur too frequently and/or dramatically, the body has a more difficult time recovering, which can result in the body remaining in a semi hyperstimulated state.
+But when stress responses occur too frequently, the body has a more difficult time recovering, which can result in the body remaining in a semi hyperstimulated state.

 When the body becomes stress-response hyperstimulated, the nervous system can act erratically and more involuntarily than normal.
 This increase in erratic and involuntary behavior can cause the nervous system to “over-report” and/or “misreport” sensory information, including the information coming from the skin.